smallgreycreatures/kalman_filter/README.md

 # kalman_filter
-Kalman Filter that takes coordinates from DeepLabCut (DLC) to smooth them out.
+Kalman Filter that i used to take coordinates from DeepLabCut (DLC) to smooth them out.

 Creates a separate kalman filter for each body part to keep track of the animal.